hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - notes: no gpu support and display power management is not working well (but worked around by the default settings)
 - info: v5.19.1 kernel, debian bullseye, 4gb ram, 32gb emmc
+- update: retested for a few weeks in december 2022 with a v6.1.0 kernel and it was working perfectly fine all the time and the battery life for light usage was often around 12 hours +/-

 # chromebook veyron - mighty - august 2022